edlang90/AlienWhoopF7/README.md

-# AlienWhoopF7 ELRS
+# WhoopF7 ELRS
 This project is forked from [Brucesdad13's AlienWhoopF7 Project](https://github.com/brucesdad13/AlienWhoopF7).
 I wanted to modify the project a bit and add some additional features.

 //![Put project image here](img)

-# AlienWhoopF7 ELRS Features
+# WhoopF7 ELRS Features
 Besides the already mentioned features in the original project page, here are some of the features I have added.
 I focused this project only on the F7 board (F4 is no longer supported on this board).

 * ExpressLRS 2.4 GHz CCG Receiver incorporated into the PCB.
 No more worrying about range (or latency)
-* Added OSD support
+* Added FrSky Pixel OSD support
-* VTx Control pads
+* VTx Control pad
 * 4 Addressable LEDs incorporated
+* Voltage Sensor

 * Note: external receiver is NO LONGER required.
 You only need a compatible ELRS 2.4GHz Transmitter.

-Recomended by original creators is 0.8mm 2oz Copper ENIG (gold) finish purple PCBs from OSH Park
+This design is a bit more complex than the original, so a 4 layer PCB is required.
+It must still be 0.8mm thick.
+More info in the [Hardware Folder](/Hardware/)

 ## Acknowledgements